alextanhongpin/ideas/README.md

 Numeric pagination is easy to scrape `?limit=9999&offset=1`.
 Find a way to create a pagination token that is hard to scrape.

 Also, do not expose `id` of resources to the frontend.
 That includes pages that displays a single item and so on e.g. `books/:id`.
 Rather, use slug instead as identifier.

+## Create a simple page for voting

+Use websocket that allows clients from different devices to connect and vote.

+Ensure that one person can only vote once from the device.

+## Reverse Engineer MultiwWorld Testing

+Start with a simple bandit experiment, understand the limitation (delayed response).
+Add real-time graphs and intelligent bot to tell you what can be optimized.

+## Smart bots with different personality

+Create a bot that has different personality (features).
+Allows users to search through something and create alerts.

+## Webhook Server

+Design an architecture for a webhook server and integrate it successfully.

+## Storing data in IPFS

+Look into how to create DAP (decentralized application).